 Some maintain that a basic income would simply be too expensive to manage.
 “Setting up a basic income would be no easy matter,” writes R.A. for The Economist. “[A] country as rich as America would need to raise the share of GDP collected in tax by nearly 10 percentage points.”

 Others, such as tech luminary Elon Musk, founder of Tesla and SpaceX, have emerged as strong proponents of UBI, arguing that basic income would be much cheaper to implement than current welfare systems.
 “I think we’ll end up going with universal basic income,” Musk said at the World Government Summit in Dubai.
 “It’s going to be necessary.”

-Y Combinator, a company that helps startups with seed funding is currently conducting a five-year study to observe the effects of implementing UBI on a relatively large scale.
+Y Combinator, a company that helps startups with five-year study to observe the effects of implementing UBI on a relatively large scale.
 “In a world where technology eliminates jobs, it will mean that the cost of having a great life goes down a lot,” Altman, President of Y Combinator, wrote on Twitter.
-“And I think we need something like basic income to have a cushion and a smooth transition to the jobs of the future.”
+“And I think we need something like basic income to have a cushion and a smooth transition to the jobs of the future.”is currently conducting a

 Addressing the ever-expanding issue of computerization will certainly be a major challenge.
 Retraining and re-educating workers may help, but, at the same time, it could prove to be only a short-term solution.
 Universal basic income could be the answer to massive rates of unemployment by providing every citizen with the money for clothes, rent, and food.
 While it may seem exorbitantly expensive to implement at the present moment, automation could increase production and decrease costs enough to make a universal basic income manageable.